rolemadelen/minimalist-blog/src/blog/en/c.md

 ## Array.prototype.filter

-`filter()` function calls a predicate function on every element and filters the one who passes a test.
+The `filter()` function calls a predicate function on every element and filters out the elements that pass a test.

 ![predicate](/images/predicate.webp)